FailAcademy/learning/wdp-vancouver/_slides/week-02/02-intro-to-programming.md

    ![Two states of every programmer](/public/img/slide-assets/programming-two-states.jpg) ]

+???

+This leads to 2 common states of dev...

+When things work the first time, we feel like Gods!

+When things don't work, we feel like we know nothing.

 ---
 class: center, middle

 ### Programming, Demystified

 When we **program** we are simply writing a list of **instructions** for our computer to follow, in a language it will understand.

+???

+But what are we actually doing, what is programming?

 ---
 class: center, middle